chngr/chngr.github.io/jtp-MAGHI.md

 {% include person.html person=site.data.people.sarah_frei %} as part of the
 [Junior Trimester Program](/jtp-2023)
 in Algebraic Geometry at the Hausdorff Research Institute for Mathematics.
-Meetings take place Tuesdays from 15:00 to 16:00 in the Hausdorff Institute Lecture Hall, Poppelsdorfer Allee 45.
+Meetings take place from 15:00 to 16:00, usually on Tuesdays, in the Hausdorff Institute Lecture Hall, Poppelsdorfer Allee 45.

 <dl>